Gaz Mawete: 1991–2018: Childhood, Bombanda, Vodacom Best of the Best All Star, and "Paulina"

 On 22 December 2017, he released the ndombolo-infused single "Paulina", written by Bionic "Docta Bio" Diwabanza.
 Accompanied by a self-directed music video released in February 2018 under Bomayé Musik by Mukongo Business, the song narrates the story of a boy enamored with his partner, who splurges excessively on her, only to feel betrayed after seeing her with another man, ultimately deciding to overcome the heartbreak and move forward.
 The song reached number six on Music in Africa's annual "Top 10 hits that got people dancing" and earned Mawete a nomination for Best Male Artist in Central Africa at the All Africa Music Awards.
-However, on 11 May 2018, the Ministry of Justice, through the National Commission for Censorship of Songs and Shows (Commission Nationale de Censure des Chansons et des Spectacles, CNCCS), imposed a nationwide ban on "Paulina", citing the absence of requisite prior authorization.
+However, on 11 May 2018, the Ministry of Justice, through the National Commission for the Censorship of Songs and Performances (CNCCS), imposed a nationwide ban on "Paulina", citing the absence of requisite prior authorization.
 The edict prohibited its broadcast across all media platforms, including television, radio, and nightclubs, while imposing punitive fines ranging from CDF 50,000 to CDF 5,000,000 under a 1996 statute aimed at curbing "racial or tribal hatred" and maintain public order.